 -

-How can a district budget for costs that are not specified in legislation?
+How does a district budget for costs that are not specified in legislation?

 Applying districts can add relevant costs based on the legislated language that says expenses “could include, but are not limited to,” those specified in the application.
-If an applicant applies for “other” expenses, those costs must be justified as necessary and not ancillary to the costs outlined in legislation.
-In the function explanation table on the grant application, the applicant must articulate clearly how “other” funds will be expended in alignment with legislative intent and indicate amounts requested using the corresponding object codes.
+If a grantee budgets for “other” expenses, those costs must be justified as necessary and not ancillary to the costs outlined in legislation.
+In the narrative portions of the budget and expenditure reports, the grantee must articulate clearly how “other” funds will be or were expended in alignment with legislative intent, and indicate amounts requested using the corresponding object codes.
 Again, the primary legislative intent is to provide a “no-cost” pathway to staff who are enrolling in educator preparation programs to earn credentials that meet district needs.

 -